isomerpages/moe-zhenghuapri/_zps/Announcements.md

 [**MOE Kindergarten (MK) Registration for 2023**](https://zhenghuapri.moe.edu.sg/zps/announcements#)

-Click [here](https://zhenghuapri.moe.edu.sg/zps/announcements/moe-kindergarten-mk-registration-for-2023) for more details.
+Click <a href="/zps/announcements/moe-kindergarten-mk-registration-for-2023/" target="_blank">here</a> for more details.

 * * *